Jalil Carter

-Jalil Carter (born July 18, 1989) is a former professional American football cornerback.
+Jalil Carter (born July 18, 1989) is an American former professional football cornerback.
 He played college football for the University of Akron Zips.
-He has previously played for the Toronto Argonauts of the Canadian Football League (CFL), where he was a member of their 100th Grey Cup winning team.
-Today Jalil is an established real estate agent in Cambridge, Ohio.
+He played for the Toronto Argonauts of the Canadian Football League (CFL), where he was a member of their 100th Grey Cup winning team.
+He also played for the Hamilton Tiger-Cats of the CFL, and the Cleveland Gladiators of the Arena Football League.